 Shrimp and Pork Pot Stickers

-Store-bought wonton wrappers and a tasty filling made from shrimp, pork, cabbage, garlic and soy sauce make a lighter, tender version of this Chinese takeout favorite.
+Store-bought wonton wrappers and a tasty filling of shrimp, pork, and cabbage, make a delicious homemade version of this Chinese takeout favorite.

 - 2/3 cup cabbage, chopped

 - 4 green onions, chopped (about 1/3 cup)

 - 2 cloves garlic, chopped

 - 1/2 lb raw shrimp

 - 1 tablespoon Shaoxing* wine (or dry sherry)

 - 1/2 tablespoon sugar

 - 1 package (12-ounces) wonton wrappers (about 48)